yj567607-pixel/portfolio-website/README.md

-# 👋 Hi, I'm a Frontend Developer
+# 👋 Hi, I'm a java Developer

 ## 🚀 About Me
-I am a passionate frontend developer who builds responsive and interactive web applications using HTML, CSS, and JavaScript.
+I am a passionate java developer who builds responsive and interactive web applications using HTML, CSS, and JavaScript.
 Currently learning React and backend development.

 ---